Setting Up and Testing Sophos Firewall Application Control

 - Assign a descriptive name, for example,

-- Set action, for example,
+- Set the action, for example

 Be cautious with categories.
 A broad category can affect more applications than expected.
 For initial tests, individual applications or clearly defined groups are often better than a large collective block.